 Hiking Boots – Hanwag Alverstone

-You definitely need a good and sturdy pair of hiking boots.
-I highly recommend the Hanwag Alverstone boots which I have been testing for the past year and am really happy with.
+You need a good and sturdy pair of hiking boots.
+I highly recommend the Hanwag Alverstone boots which I have been testing for the past year and am happy with.

 One of my most beloved pieces of hiking gear.
 Staying hydrated is very important to me when I hike.
 Having the mouthpiece constantly within my reach means I can drink water whenever I want without having to stop.